-Millennial consumers rely, to some degree, on a smartphone for a gateway to online services and information, and therefore, smartphones serve as one of the best systems for marketers to gain audiences.
-Millennial engagement on smartphones is exceptional to marketers: 4 out of 10 millennials engage with their smartphones more than they do with actual humans, and over three-quarters spend over two hours a day on their smartphones on average.
+Millennials rely, to some degree, on a smartphone for a gateway to online services and information, and therefore, smartphones serve as one of the best systems for marketers to gain audiences.
+Theavy use of smartphones by millennial consumers is exceptional — four out of 10 millennials engage with their smartphones more than they do with actual humans, and over three-quarters spend over two hours a day on their smartphones on average.

 12. 68% of millennials require an integrated, seamless experience regardless of the platform.

 One of the best-known millennial marketing facts is that this generation doesn’t tolerate inconvenience.
 This means they like to be able to transition smoothly from a smartphone to a computer, and even to a physical store in their quest for the best services and products.
 Reaching millennials is achieved by providing a customer-centric shopping experience and treating them like respected clients.
 They also value ‘old school’ shopping experiences with face-to-face communication.

 13. 47% of millennials use social media to learn about new trends.

 Millennial social media statistics identify a few reasons why the demographic checks their social platforms.
 Besides catching up with the latest trends, social platforms are used for communicating with friends and family (61%), killing time (51%), and getting breaking news (43%).

 Popular uses of social media suggest that millennials look for brands with an attention-grabbing and informative online presence.
 More often than not, brands seek out social media marketing agencies to identify ultimate points of discussion to create the best-performing content.

 14. 70% of millennials trust brands with product videos more than the ones that don’t.